"

 • 2 teaspoons peanut butter

-By distinguishing starchy vegetables (like corn and peas) from non-starchy vegetables (like carrots and broccoli) and including calorie ranges for milk and other groups, the Exchange System highlights both macronutrient balance and energy value, supporting consistent and flexible meal planning.
+By distinguishing between starchy vegetables (such as corn and peas) and non-starchy vegetables (like carrots and broccoli), and including calorie ranges for milk and other food groups, the Exchange System highlights both macronutrient balance and energy value, supporting consistent and flexible meal planning.

-Breaking down a common food, like a hamburger with lettuce, tomato, and cheese, shows how different components of one meal are divided into exchanges.
-This example helps illustrate how the system works in practice and makes it easier to see how everyday foods contribute carbohydrate, protein, fat, and calories.
+Breaking down a common food, such as a cheeseburger with lettuce and tomato, illustrates how the different components of a meal are divided into exchanges.
+This example helps illustrate how the exchange list system works, making it easier to see how everyday foods contribute to CHO, PRO, FAT, and calories.

-🍔 Step 1: List the foods: Hamburger with Lettuce, Tomato, and Cheese
+🍔 Step 1: List the food and its components and serving sizes

 • 3 oz ground beef patty (85% lean)